muhtasim-chowdhury/frontend_homework/README.md

 ## Dev Notes:

+This code was developed and tested in Google Chrome only

 Numbers 1-8 in `page.tsx` refer to ATM buttons

 1-4 for left side buttons, 5-8 for right side butttons